Mercedes-Benz SL (R232): Frame

 The car's platform is an aluminum space frame self-supporting body structure developed by AMG to provide more rigidity.
 Transverse rigidity and longitudinal rigidity are said to be 50% and 40% higher, respectively compared to the GT roadster platform.
 AMG's chief technical officer, Jochen Hermann, reported that the SL shell weighs 270 kg.

 Technical data

 At the launch, the sole engine option was a biturbo 4.0-litre V8 with two different levels of output: SL 55 4MATIC+ and SL 63 4MATIC+.
-The lesser SL 55 is rated at 350 kW and 700 Nm while the SL 63 has 430 kW and 800 Nm.
-The base six-cylinder inline engine and a more powerful hybrid version of the V8 engine are to be introduced at later date.
+The lesser SL 55 is rated at 350 kW and 700 Nm, while the SL 63 has 430 kW and 800 Nm.
+The base six-cylinder inline engine and a more powerful hybrid version of the V8 engine are to be introduced at a later date.
 The 4-cylinder model is added with the SL 43.
 The SL 43 is rated at 280 kW and 480 Nm which adds an extra 10 kW for mild hybrid.
-This marks the first time the SL-Class has been powered by an inline-4 engine since Mercedes-Benz 190 SL.
+This marks the first time the SL-Class has been powered by an inline-4 engine since the 190 SL.